grwlf/uru/README.md

 Building
 ========

-  1. Patch the Ur/Web with the patches from the urweb/ directory
+  1. Obtain the Ur/Web from the official repo.
-  2. Install the patched Ur/Web
+  2. Patch sources with the patches from the urweb/ directory, build and install.
   3. Unpack the URU sources and run the following commands from the project's top directory: